wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.4 Sponsors

-Let's Encrypt is operated by a non-profit to reduce financial, technological, and education barriers to secure communication over the Internet.
-Corporate Sponsorship helps lead the way to a secure future for the Web.
-The dramatic rise in sponsors shows the importance of the programme.
+Let's Encrypt is initialized by a non-profit organization (ISRG) to enbale secure communication over the Internet for the purpose of overcoming financial, technological and education barriers.
+Corporate Sponsorship helps speed up the process leading to a secure Web.
+The number of sponsers keeps incresing especially in the last four months.
+The dramatic rise in the nubmer of sponsors reflects the success and importance of the programme.
 ![Sponsors Growth](https://github.com/delftswa2016/team-letsencrypt/blob/master/D1/sponsors.png)

 ###2.1.5 Additional Stakeholder